Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Model and Methods

 The limit cycle state $\hat{\rho}_\mathrm{lim}$ is the closest state to $\hat{\rho}$ which does not have the coherences induced by the drive.
 In general, the limit cycle state $\hat{\rho}_\mathrm{lim}$ is not just the steady state of the system when the drive is turned off.
 The reason is that, while the drive generally induces changes in populations as well as coherences, a synchronization metric must be sensitive only to the buildup of coherences.
 This subtlety is accounted for by minimizing $\mathcal{D}$ over an appropriate set, $\Sigma$, of `candidate' limit cycle states to obtain the synchronization measure, i.e.

 where the measure $\Omega(\hat{\rho})$ is called the relative entropy of synchronization.

 The set $\Sigma$ of candidate limit cycle states is chosen according to the system being studied.
-For our system, a natural choice of $\Sigma$ is the set of states that are diagonal in the eigenbasis $\{\ket{\lambda_j}\}$ of the steady state $\hat{\rho}_u$ of the \emph{undriven} oscillator, since synchronization to the external drive occurs via the buildup of coherences between the different bases $\{\ket{\lambda_j}\}$.
+For our system, the global $U(1)$ symmetry discussed in Sec.~\ref{sec:sym_undriven} means that a natural choice of $\Sigma$ is the set of states that are diagonal in the eigenbasis $\{\ket{\lambda_j}\}$ of the steady state $\hat{\rho}_u$ of the \emph{undriven} oscillator, since synchronization to the external drive occurs via the buildup of coherences between the different bases $\{\ket{\lambda_j}\}$.
 For the particular case of such diagonal limit cycle states, the minimization in Eq.~(\ref{eq: optimise}) can be performed analytically and $\Omega(\hat{\rho})$ reduces to~\cite{jaseem2020generalized}

 Here, $S(\hat{\rho}) = \mathrm{Tr}\left[-\hat{\rho} \log (\hat{\rho})\right]$ is the von Neumann entropy and $\hat{\rho}_\mathrm{diag}$ is a state diagonal in $\{\ket{\lambda_j}\}$, obtained by simply deleting all the off-diagonal elements of $\hat{\rho}$ expressed in this basis.